Scroll Down for Articles Posted on Other Web Sites

 It's tough in the current full-employment economy to find competent IT staff, and even tougher to keep them.
 It's going to get worse over the next decade with the declining availability of a technically trained workforce.
 Your employee public relations program might make the difference between the ability to attract talent — or the need to scramble for it.
 Here's how to put your public relations program to work recruiting and retaining your IT talent.

 Forget the Rolex, the Lamborghini, the 100,000 square-foot 'trophy house'.
-Want to show everyone you've arrived?
-Get a pilot's license.

-Respective logos and trademarks copyrighted by their publications
+Respective logos and trademarks copyrighted by their publications.

 ."...that's a great idea about CAT.
 Your primer is excellent."